Theegala to meet Byeong An in President Cup singles; US lead 11-7 - www.lokmattimes.com

 Theegala to meet Byeong An in President Cup singles; US lead 11-7

-Montreal, Sep 29 After two sessions one each by the rivals, United States, and the Internationals, the Americans ...
+Montreal [Canada], September 30 : After two sessions, one each by the rivals, the United States, and the Internationals, ...

-Montreal, Sep 29 After two sessions one each by the rivals, United States, and the Internationals, the Americans won the third and the fourth sessions 3-1 each to take the score from 5-5 to 11-7 with the single sessions to be played.
+Montreal [Canada], September 30 : After two sessions, one each by the rivals, the United States, and the Internationals, the Americans won the third and the fourth sessions 3-1 each to take the score from 5-5 to 11-7 with the single sessions to be played.

-The win for Internationals in the third session of four balls came from the Koreans, Si Woo Kim and Tom Kim who beat Keegan Bradley and Wyndham Clark (US) 4 and 3 and in the fourth session (foursomes) veteran Adam Scott and Taylor Pendrith beat Brian Harman and Max Homa 2-up.
+The win for the Internationals in the third session of four balls came from the Koreans, Si Woo Kim and Tom Kim, who beat Keegan Bradley and Wyndham Clark (U.S.), 4 and 3, and in the fourth session, veteran Adam Scott and Taylor Pendrith beat Brian Harman and Max Homa 2-up.

-Sahith Theegala, the first Indian American to play for US in either President’s Cup or the Ryder Cup was rested for the third and fourth sessions.
-He will take on Korean
+Sahith Theegala, the first Indian American to play for the US in either the President's Cup or the Ryder Cup, was rested for the third and fourth sessions.
+He will take on Korean Byeong Hun An in the singles in the final.

-Tom Kim admitted he ran out of gas after a pulsating Saturday at the Presidents Cup as the U.S. Team edged 11-7.
-But Kim insists he and his teammates have not run out of fight.
+Tom Kim admitted he ran out of gas after a pulsating Saturday at the Presidents Cup as the U.S. team edged 11-7.
+But Kim insists he and his teammates have not run out of the fight.

 Later in the afternoon's Foursomes session, and with the U.S. having already won two of the three alternate-shot matches, the Korean duo fought bravely against Schauffele and Cantlay before losing 1-up after Cantlay drained a 17-foot birdie putt in near darkness to conclude a feisty match.
 The Korean duo were down, but were not knocked out cold.

-The U.S. Team needs 4.5 points from the 12 Singles matches on Sunday to win the Presidents Cup for a 10th consecutive time but Tom is not prepared to throw in the towel.
-He will take on Sam Burns in the second Single match while Si Woo will face Keegan Bradley.
+The U.S. Team needs 4.5 points from the 12 singles matches on Sunday to win the Presidents Cup for a 10th consecutive time, but Tom is not prepared to throw in the towel.
+He will take on Sam Burns in the second singles match, while Si Woo will face Keegan Bradley.

 Taylor Pendrith, one of three Canadians in the International Team, also teamed up with Adam Scott twice on Saturday, losing 2 & 1 to Scheffler and Morikawa in the morning before earning the home team's lone point in Foursomes with a 2-up triumph over Brian Harman/Max Homa.

-International Team captain Mike Weir paid tribute to the American juggernaught as the visiting team trailed in several of the afternoon matches before flipping the matches around for outright wins.
+International Team captain Mike Weir paid tribute to the American juggernaut as the visiting team trailed in several of the afternoon matches before flipping the matches around for outright wins.

 "These team competitions, they're emotional roller coasters, no doubt.
 Hat's off to the U.S. guys.
 They played great down the stretch.
 They holed some key putts.
 They played the 18th hole really well when those matches have been close, and that's why they have the lead right now on some of those pivotal holes," said Weir.